CovOpen/CovMap/README.md

 MUST:

-- Show map of Germany with colored postal code areas
+- Show map of Germany with colored district areas
 - Timeline bar: Selection of day and automatic update of map
 - Selection for type of displayed data (e.g. confirmed cases, deaths)
-- does not rely on 3rd party maps, e.g. MapBox
 - uses efficient encoding of zip code areas, e.g. TopoJSON
+- can ask users for symptoms

 IMPORTANT: